kartikey2807/Encoder-based-Sentiment-Analysis/README.md

 * apply linear+sigmoid
 * train the encoder model
 * Idea: this tag captures the sense of the entire tweet
-* get logits for 'cls' tag
+* get logits for 'cls' tag and apply binary loss
-* Apply binary loss
 ---
 **Results**
 |Dataset|Accuracy|Binary Loss|